novalabiotech/novalabiotech.github.io/content/products/hbsag.md

 ---
-description: 'HBsAg Rapid Test '
+title: HBsAg Rapid Test Kit
+featured: true
+synopsis: >-
+  The HBsAg Rapid Test Kit is a qualitative immunoassay designed for the detection of Hepatitis B surface antigen (HBsAg) providing a rapid and reliable method for the diagnosis of Hepatitis B infection.
+icon: fa-bug
+order: 3
+tags:
+  - products
+  - rapidkit
 keywords:
   - HBsAg
   - rapidkit
-tags:
-- products
-- rapidkit
-title: HBsAg Rapid Test Kit
 ---

 **Introduction:** The HBsAg Rapid Test Kit is a qualitative immunoassay designed for the detection of Hepatitis B surface antigen (HBsAg) in human serum or plasma.
 It provides a rapid and reliable method for the diagnosis of Hepatitis B infection.